Determining and Interpreting PVT Properties and Phase Behaviour of Petroleum Reservoir Fluids

 - make production forecasts

 The pressure-volume-temperature (PVT) behaviour of reservoir fluids is a valuable data set used for reservoir engineering estimates of recovery potential.
 This course provides a basis for the systematic acquisition of representative fluid samples.
-Participants will then learn how to use these samples to determine the fluid properties required for the prediction of reservoir recovery and the production forecast of non-thermal recovery mechanisms.
+Participants will then learn how to use these samples to determine the fluid properties required to predict reservoir recovery and the production forecast of non-thermal recovery mechanisms.

 The knowledge gained from this course is vital for the development of new oil and gas fields, the design of surface gathering systems and processing facilities, and the design of waterflood and other enhanced recovery schemes.
 Skills learned in this course will also enable participants to do reservoir-engineering calculations for the determination of initial in-place volume, hydrocarbon reserves and production forecasts, and reservoir simulation.

-- Acquiring representative reservoir samples, QC of sampling process
+- Acquiring representative reservoir samples, QC of the sampling process

 - Recognizing the relative importance of pressure, volume, and temperature data for various hydrocarbon systems